anushrisuresh/kv-compress-cuda/README.md

-# Sparse Attention CUDA: Block-Diagonal and Streaming Patterns
+# Sparse Attention CUDA: Block-Diagonal, Streaming, and Block Top-K Patterns

 ## Overview

-This project implements and benchmarks two sparse attention patterns in CUDA, comparing their performance against dense attention.
-Both methods reduce computational complexity from O(L²) to achieve significant speedups on long sequences.
+This project implements and benchmarks three sparse attention patterns in CUDA, comparing their performance against dense attention.
+All methods reduce computational complexity from O(L²) to achieve significant speedups on long sequences.

 ## Methods